Sveske-Juice/our-earth/README.md

 ## General game idea
 This is a small management game for a school project.
 The general goal of the game is to reach zero emissions by some year.
 The user needs to invest money on different upgrades that influence a continent's yearly income and emissions.

+#### See our itch.io page for downloads and more: https://sveske-juice.itch.io/our-earth

 ## What does this repo contain?
 This repository contains the Unity project files for the game.
 This includes things like scripts, 3D-models, music etc. One can clone the repository and open the project with unity.
 Unity Editor version `2021.3.11f1` was used for this project.